nickcalamaro/GibCardShow/content/Events/Magic Final Fantasy/index.md

 ---
-title: MTG - Final Fantasy Sealed
+title: MTG - Final Fantasy Draft
 summary: "Heroes of the Crystal unite as Magic meets Final Fantasy!
-Get 6 packs from the latest set to build a deck and compete for prizes."
+Get 3 packs from the latest set to build a deck and compete for prizes."
-date: 2025-06-18
+date: 2025-07-21
 weight: 20

 ---